 Then, look around.
 An empty garage makes it easy to inventory whether you have enough shelving, boxes, and cabinets to neatly store those items you’re keeping.
 Chances are that you already own enough supplies to fulfill most of the garage storage ideas you had in mind.
 These seven storage essentials will get you far:

-• Plastic bins.
-One of the simplest and smartest garage storage ideas is to place like items into stackable, clear plastic containers with lids and labels.
+One of the simplest and smartest garage storage ideas is to place like items into stackable, clear plastic containers with lids (available on Amazon) and labels.
 (Opaque bins work, too, as long as you detail specific contents on the label of each one—this saves time searching for items later.)
 These will keep your belongings clean, protect against insects and rodents, and increase the amount of usable floor space.
 Plus, clear bins create a uniformity among very diverse collections—toys, holiday decorations, home improvement supplies, and more—that in turn cuts down on visual clutter.

 RELATED: 9 Ways to Get on Board with Pegboard

 Cover entire walls with specially designed panels by companies including GarageTek, Rubbermaid, Schulte, and Gladiator/GarageWorks and coordinate with any number of companion add-ons (e.g., hooks, bins, ball holders, cabinets, and shelves).
 Though these ultra-flexible panelized systems can handle heavy and awkwardly sized items, that sort of strength and utility comes at a cost, if you need to add new ones.